billydean/deanasty/README.md

 Generated results are still intended to be "jumping off points" for authors and GMs, but I want them to have enough internal cohesion to be believable (and hopefully, useful).

 ## Version in Development - v0.2 : Trees
-v0.2 : Trees
+- v0.2: Trees
+    - [ ] Fix/ Houses, Titles instantiate classes
+    - [ ] Fix/ "Parents" array now obsolete with new dag structure
+    - [ ] Fix/ People stored as a nested object, rather than an array?
     - [ ] Generated persons displayed in family tree.
-    - [ ] TEMPORARY/ Hierarchical format of state.people alongside normal people arrays (to work with d3)
     - [ ] Node style distinguishes blood and marriage membership.
     - [ ] Node style distinguishes living and dead members.
     - [ ] Node style distinguishes title holders and (graded) line of succession.